 ifs internationale filmschule köln

-updated 16/05/2011 - Presentation & Philosophy: The ifs international filmschule köln is a recognised full study and further education institution serving aspiring media professionals.
-The school is an initiative of the NRW state government and the Filmstiftung NRW and was founded in 2000 as a non-profit company.
-The ZDF, along with the Filmstiftung NRW, is also a principal partner of the ifs.
+updated 22/04/2015 - Presentation & Philosophy: The ifs internationale filmschule köln is a recognized full study and further education institution serving aspiring media professionals.
+The school is an initiative of the NRW state government and the Film- und Medienstiftung NRW and was founded in 2000 as a non-profit company, the Film- und Medienstiftung being the sole principal partner of the ifs in the meantime.

-Individual and intensive supervision is the core focus of the study and further education programmes at the ifs.
+Individual and intensive supervision is the core focus of the study and further education programs at the ifs.
 The education and training is focused on combining a foundation of scientific-theoretical and technical skills with artistic hands-on project work.
+The combination of professional specialization and interdisciplinary cooperation is characteristic for the education at the ifs.
 Close collaboration with national and international teachers from both the industry and academia guarantees the students a first-class education, comparable to international standards.

-The ifs offers its students an innovative media education that imparts the artistic and technical skills and foundation for professional filmmaking, thereby integrating new technological developments as well as promoting and conveying aesthetic and dramaturgical potential.
+The ifs offers its students an innovative media education that imparts the artistic and technical skills and foundation for professional filmmaking and thereby integrating new technological developments as well as promoting and conveying aesthetic and dramaturgical potential.